 Keep informed about cycling events occurring in the area and how to organise them in a responsible and safe manner.

-Prudential RideLondon-Surrey Classic, Sunday 4 August 2019, sees 150 of the world's top male cyclists starting from Horse Guards Parade and racing over much of the same route as the Prudential RideLondon-Surrey 100, with extended circuits of testing terrain to meet international race requirements.
-Live coverage of the race will be shown on BBC TV on Sunday 4 August.
+Prudential RideLondon-Surrey Classic, Sunday 16 August 2020, sees 150 of the world's top male cyclists starting from Horse Guards Parade and racing over much of the same route as the Prudential RideLondon-Surrey 100, with extended circuits of testing terrain to meet international race requirements.
+Live coverage of the race will be shown on BBC TV.

 For more information, please visit the Prudential RideLondon website.